Not all vehicles may be available. Use the search tool to check availability for your travel dates.

-Constructed in 1976 by the Canadian National railway company, Toronto’s signature observation tower rises 550 meters above the downtown core and holds the title of the tallest free-standing structure in the Western Hemisphere.
+Constructed in 1976 by the Canadian National railway company, Toronto’s signature observation tower rises 1800 feet above the downtown core and holds the title of the tallest free-standing structure in the Western Hemisphere.

 Four observation areas afford views up to 100 miles across Lake Ontario and into New York State.
-Since 2011, Edgewalk offers a chance to walk tethered on and around the roof at 355 meters – just above the tower’s rotating restaurant.
+Since 2011, Edgewalk offers a chance to walk tethered on and around the roof at 1164 feet – just above the tower’s rotating restaurant.

 Built by the British Army and Canadian militia troops in the late 1700s/early 1800s to defend the region from the newly independent United States, Fort York went on to become a key battle site in the War of 1812, a principal player in harbor defense and housed a military garrison until the 1930s.